mesosphere/dcos-docs-site/pages/services/nifi/0.1.0-1.5.0/overview/index.md

 # Pods

 A task generally maps to a single process within the service.
-A pod is a collection of colocated tasks that share an environment.
+A pod is a collection of co-located tasks that share an environment.
 All tasks in a pod will come up and go down together.
 Therefore, most maintenance operations against the service are at pod granularity rather than task granularity.

 # Plans